The history of Blue Water Shipping

 Blue Water was founded by Kurt Skov in 1972 in Esbjerg, Denmark

 See the milestones in our history

 Our history begins in 1972 where the first Blue Water office opened in Esbjerg.
-With the aim of constantly improving the service for our clients, the company has grown stronger in its more than 40 years within the transport and logistics industry.
+With the aim of constantly improving the service for our clients, the company has grown stronger in its 50 years within the transport and logistics industry.
 Today, the company is a global player in the transport market.

 With the delivery of the last components to Cattle Hill Wind Farm – located in the Central Highlands of Tasmania – Blue Water has been involved in eight wind farms in Australia.